 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s) 1,500.00 Title I

-5000-5999: Services And Other Operating Expenditures Fees for certification -- ---
+Amount(s) Source(s) 1500.00 Title I 5000-5999: Services And Other Operating Expenditures Transportation and fees for student incentives.